So you've heard the arguments, weighed out the challenges and benefits, and decided you're all in. You're going keto.

-Pretty much all of the side effects you'll hear about happen in those first four weeks—or even in the first 4-5 days—and experienced ketogenic dieters like Wittrock swear that most of them can be chalked up to a single cause: lack of electrolytes.
+Pretty much all of the keto side effects you hear about happen in those first four weeks—sometimes even in the first 4-5 days.
+Experienced ketogenic dieters like Wittrock swear that most of them can be chalked up to a single cause: lack of electrolytes.

 "Plenty of people jump right in, thinking all they have to do is cut carbs and increase fat.
 All of a sudden, they hit a wall and get 'keto flu.'
 They feel tired, lethargic, and experience headaches," Wittrock says.
 "The primary reason they get these symptoms is lack of the three primary electrolytes: sodium, potassium, and magnesium.
-If you are deficient in any of these, you will suffer mentally and physically.
+If you're deficient in any of these, you'll suffer mentally and physically.
 This is the single biggest reason people fail on the keto diet."